razvanandrei1974/Proiect-Jira-Testare-Manuala/README.md

 enter here what needs to be ready for the test execution to begin

 ## 2 Test Execution
-- Test cases are executed on the created test Cycle summary: [Cycle Summary]
+- Test cases are executed on the created test Cycle summary: [Cycle Summary](https://github.com/razvanandrei1974/Proiect-Jira-/blob/main/test%20summary%2006.12.2023.pdf)
-* Bugs have been created based on the failed tests.
-The complete bug reports can be found here: [Bugs]() enter here bug titles

 ### 2.1.
 Definitions, Acronyms, and Abbreviations
 Abbreviation	Word